McCrory Stores: Decline

 By 1989, McCrory was operating 1,300 stores.
 However, the changing retail landscape including the migrating of shoppers from the inner cities to the influx of superstores run by Target Corporation and Walmart had diminished the competitiveness of five and dime stores.
 In 1991, McCrory closed 229 stores and laid off 2,000 employees.
 The company filed for Chapter 11 bankruptcy in 1992.
 At that time, it had 820 McCrory, Kresge and J. J. Newberry stores with 17,000 employees.

 In 1997, McCrory's closed 300 of its last 460 stores.
 The company also converted some stores to their Dollar Zone format of dollar store, but these closed in early 2002.

+In September 2001, McCrory filed for Chapter 11 bankruptcy for the second time in nine years.
 In December 2001, McCrory announced that the remaining McCrory, TG&Y, G. C. Murphy and J.J.
 Newberry stores would begin liquidation.
 In February 2002, McCrory Stores ceased operation.